davidsblog/radioApi/README.md

 NOTE: I'm currently testing it on a **hardened** version of Raspbian, aka [IPE V1 R2](http://www.andreasgiemza.de/allgemein/ipe-r1-v2/), and it needs me to run<br/>```modprobe snd_bcm2835``` to enable sound output before I start the server.
-The hardened version of Raspbian is useful because it uses a read-only file system, so I can safely switch the Raspberry Pi off at any time without killing file system on my SD card.
+The hardened version of Raspbian is useful because it uses a read-only file system, so I can safely switch the Raspberry Pi off at any time without killing the file system on my SD card.
 It also means that I can run my Radio Player on Raspberry Pi from a battery.

 I have included a simple UI which I'm using in the browser of my Android phone to work as a remote control, it looks like this: